-Centurion's current efforts are focused on two classes of ultra-high potency drug conjugates.
+Centurion's current efforts are focused on two classes of ultra-high potency drug conjugates as well as its companion diagnostic.
 Its strategy across these programs is to generate additional pre-clinical data that will allow it to make informed decisions regarding the selection of one or both programs for moving into human clinical trials either independently or on a partnered basis.